 The read-only Status register consists of three bits: the FBR bit, the RREQ bit, and the TREQ bit.
 The First Byte Received (FBR) bit is set only after the Stellaris device detects its own slave address and receives the first data byte from the I^2C master.
 The Receive Request (RREQ) bit indicates that the Stellaris I^2C device has received a data byte from an I^2C master.
-Read one data byte from the I^2C Slave Data (I^2C period bit indicates that the Stellaris I^2C device is addressed as a Slave Transmitter.
-Write one data byte into the I^2C Slave Data (I^2C present to clear the TREQ bit.
+Read one data byte from the I^2C Slave Data (I^2C SDR) register to clear the RREQ bit.
+The Transmit Request (TREQ) bit indicates that the Stellaris I^2C device is addressed as a Slave Transmitter.
+Write one data byte into the I^2C Slave Data (I^2C SDR) register to clear the TREQ bit.